 About the new reserve

-You can find out more about the process and how we will decide on the name below.
+You can find out more about the process and how we will decide on the name by clicking on the boxes below.

 This new reserve is part of an area known locally as the 'Cores and Links'.

 The ‘Cores and Links’ concept was developed subsequent to the sale of Victoria’s plantation estate to Hancock Victorian Plantations (now known as HVP Plantations) in 1995.

 As a result of lobbying by local community groups, the Strzelecki Working Group was established to investigate values and recommend potential options for future management.

 The Strzelecki Working Group included representatives from Hancock Victorian Plantations, local community groups, local government and West Gippsland Catchment Management Authority.
 The working group published the report ‘Strzelecki Ranges Biodiversity Study’ in 2002 that proposed a new conservation reserve similar in size and location that is reflected in the 2008 Agreement.

 The ‘Cores and Links’ comprise ‘core’ endangered cool temperate rainforest with significant stands of Mountain Ash.
 They also ‘link’ Gunyah Rainforest Reserve to Tarra-Bulga National Park which protects important habitat and permits the movement of plants and animals through the Strzelecki Ranges.

 The map shows the area for the new reserve in dark purple shading.
 The 'Cores and Links' area is represented by light purple and dark purple shading .
 The nearby existing reserves of Tarra-Bulga National Park, Gunyah Rainforest Reserve and Gunyah Scenic Reserve are also shown.
 Download the map below.